alixdecr/PRAB/structural-characteristics/structural-characteristics.md

 Below, you can find additional information regarding the structural characteristics found in the file :

 - `API Name`: The name of the REST API from the benchmark.
+This column also contains the references for the research papers where the API was used, which can be linked with the `/study-data/study-apis.md` file.

 - `Reference`: The URL leading to the reference that was used to analyze the structural characteristics of the REST API.
 This can be the official website of the API, its GitHub repository, a Postman collection, etc.